jsdelivrbot/cla-twilio-plugin/README.md

 Twilio plugin will allow you to create calls from Twilio API remotely from a Clarive instance.

+## What is Twilio

+Twilio is a cloud communications platform as a service company based in San Francisco, California.
+Twilio allows software developers to programmatically make and receive phone calls and send and receive text messages using its web service APIs.

 ## Requirements

 There are no requirements outlined in Clarive in order to work with this plugin.